spatie/laravel-query-builder/docs/features/filtering.md

 ## Exact or partial filters for related properties

-You can filter also add filters for a relationship's property using the dot-notation: `AllowedFilter::exact('posts.title')`.
-This works for exact and partials filters.
+You can also add filters for a relationship property using the dot-notation: `AllowedFilter::exact('posts.title')`.
+This works for exact and partial filters.
 Under the hood we'll add a `whereHas` statement for the `posts` that filters for the given `title` property as well.

 In some cases you'll want to disable this behaviour and just pass the raw filter-property value to the query.
 For example, when using a joined table's value for filtering.
 By passing `false` as the third parameter to `AllowedFilter::exact()` or `AllowedFilter::partial()` this behaviour can be disabled: